by GDL 629 19136

 The vapors parted, and Wesley and Sandy found themselves at the entrance to the Dodds estate.

-Dian Belmont came out running.
+Dian Belmont came running out.
 “Wes, Wes!
 Look what’s happened to me!”
-She looked even younger than the day Wesley had first met her, her long, jet-black hair freely blowing in the breeze.
+She looked even younger than the day Wesley had first met her, her long, jet-black hair blowing freely in the breeze.

 “And that’s not all, my dear!”
 Wesley said, pulling down his mask.